Google Nest V Hive Thermostats

 Above all, Hive and Google Nest are top quality products that are continuously improving and adding features.
 It may just come down to the tiny details such as Google Nest permitting you to heat up to 20 zones than opposed to Hive’s three.
 Or a design function, such as Hive’s enhanced portability.
 Fundamentally, they both save you money, energy, and are more eco friendly - so they’re both winners!

-If you're not happy with your current Google Nest, we'll switch it to any other boiler plus regulated thermostat - for free!
+If you're not happy with your current Google Nest Learning Thermostat, we'll switch it to any other boiler plus regulated thermostat - for free!

 For more information on thermostats or anything boiler related - why not visit our live chat - we’ll happily answer any questions you have!
 If you’re looking for a new boiler, we recommend using our ‘Find A Boiler’ tool.
 By filling in a few details, we can present you with the best options available to suit you and your home.< Back to guides